cburdine/cburdine.github.io/_posts/2022-06-13-undecidability3.md

 * Finally, the red domino is needed to balance out the last fully-contracted snapshot.
 It ends with an empty snapshot (i.e. "$\textdollar\textdollar$").

 To give an example, consider the TM that prints three "1"s.
-Once the TM reaches the Stop state, its last state snapshot is "$\textdollar1{\mid}100{\mid}11\textdollar$".
+Once the TM reaches the Stop state, its last state snapshot is "$\textdollar 1{\mid}100{\mid}11\textdollar$".
 One possible tape contraction sequence is:

 $$ \$1|100|11\$ 1|100|1\$ |100|1\$ |100|\$\$ $$